 Tip 15: Book the flight early

-A completely opposite piece of advice, is to book your flight early, especially on popular journeys that may sell out.
+A completely opposite piece of advice, is to book your flight early, especially on popular flight routes that may sell out.
 As the number of available tickets is reduced, airlines may start to increase the price of the last remaining tickets, meaning you will pay more if you leave booking the flight until too late.

 Tip 16: Subscribe to airlines newsletters